Personal Independence Payment (PIP)

 - PIP for long term health conditions (Irish Sign Language)

-If you are aged 16 to 64 you can no longer make a claim to DLA.
+If you are between 16 and State Pension age, you can no longer make a claim to DLA.
 Instead, you should claim for PIP.

-If you are aged between 16 to 64 years and have an indefinite or lifetime award for DLA, you will be randomly selected for assessment and invited to claim PIP.
-This will happen over a number of years up to December 2018.
+If you are between 16 and State Pension age, and have an indefinite or lifetime award for DLA, you will be randomly selected for assessment and invited to claim PIP.
+This will happen up until December 2018.

-If you are a parent or guardian of a child under 16 years who is receiving DLA, the Department of Communities will write to you and your child before they turn 16 to explain how to apply for PIP, when to claim and what will happen to DLA.
+If you are a parent or guardian of a child under 16 years who is receiving DLA, the Department of Communities will write to you and your child before they turn 16.
+They will explain how to apply for PIP, when to claim and what will happen to DLA.

 How PIP is made up

-More information on the components and the activities is in the guide below.
+More information on the parts and the activities is in the guide below.

 PIP is not affected by income or savings, it is not taxable and you can get it whether you are in work or not.